 What are the specimen requirements for the ARUP Orthopoxvirus (includes monkeypox virus) by PCR test?

-Refer to the following information for specimen requirements or see the LTD entry:
+Refer to the following information for specimen requirements or review the LTD entry:

 Specimen Collection